AudreyKBorges/dont-wreck-my-house/README.md

 ### Implement the Domain Layer
 #### Create Reservation Service
-* [ ] Add CRUD functionality - time estimate: 1 hour
+* [ ] Add CRUD functionality - time estimate: 2 hours
   * Create a reservation - add()
   * Read a reservation - findAll(), findById()
   * Update a reservation - update()
   * Delete a reservation - deleteById()
-* [ ] Create Methods - 2 hours
+* [ ] Create Methods - 3 hours
-  * validate() - 30 minutes
+  * validate()
     (Validation must be implemented to ensure that dates do not overlap)
-    * Existing reservation -
+    * Make a Reservation
+      * Start and end dates are required
-      - if a date ends in the middle of an existing reservation, the reservation is not valid and cannot be booked
-      - if a date begins in the middle of an existing reservation, the reservation is not valid and cannot be booked
+        - If a date ends in the middle of an existing reservation, or if a date begins in the middle of an existing reservation the reservation is not valid and cannot be booked
+      * Guest, host, and start and end dates are required.
+      * The guest and host must already exist in the "database".
+Guests and hosts cannot be created.
+      * The start date must come before the end date.
+      * The reservation may never overlap existing reservation dates.
+      * The start date must be in the future.
+    * Edit a Reservation
-      - Start and end dates are required
+      * Guest, host, and start and end dates are required.
+      * The guest and host must already exist in the "database".
+      * Guests and hosts cannot be created.
+      * The start date must come before the end date.
+      * The reservation may never overlap existing reservation dates.
+    * Cancel a Reservation
+      * Cannot cancel a reservation that's in the past.

 #### Create Reservation Result
-* [ ] Create Methods - 2 hours
+* [ ] Create Methods - 3 hours
   * getReservation()
   * setReservation()
   * messages arraylist